confluentinc/ksql/docs/developer-guide/ksqldb-rest-api/query-endpoint.md

 ### Example stream response

-Where the result of the query is a stream, the response will not include the **row.key** or **row.tombstone** fields, as streams do not have primary keys.
+If the query result is a stream, the response doesn't include the **row.key** or

+**row.tombstone** fields, as streams do not have primary keys.

 ```http